-Performance Reporting and Impact Q21.
-Does the company report on the proportion of animals (or volume of fresh or frozen animal products and ingredients) for own-brand products in its global supply chain that is free from close confinement (i.e. those in barn, free range, indoor group housed, outdoor bred/reared)?
+Q20.
+Does the company report on the proportion of animals (or volume of fresh or frozen animal products and its ingredients) for own-brand products in its global supply chain that is free from close confinement (i.e. those in barn, free-range, indoor group housed, indoor free-farrowing, outdoor bred/reared)?

 In addition to having clear policy commitments and management practices, companies are expected to maintain strict reporting criteria for animals in their supply chain.
-This question is looking specifically at measures linked to the housing systems and environmental enrichment of animals in their supply chains.
+This question is looking specifically at measures linked to the housing systems used for animals in their supply chains.
 This is because many of the most significant farm animal welfare concerns result from close confinement practices and barren living conditions (such as barren battery cages, sow stalls, farrowing crates, veal crates, concentrated animal feeding operations (CAFOs), feedlots, tethered systems, close confinement of solitary finfish species).

-No reporting on the proportion of animals free from confinement 0 The company reports on the proportion of animals free from confinement, but this reporting is limited to certain 3 geographies, species or own-brand products.
-The company reports fully on the proportion of animals free from confinement, covering all relevant geographies, 5 species and own-brand products.
-(Max Score 5)
+No reporting on the proportion of animals free from confinement.
+0 The company reports on the proportion of animals free from confinement, but this reporting is limited to certain geographies, species or own-brand products.
+3 The company reports fully on the proportion of animals free from confinement, covering all relevant geographies, species and own-brand products.
+5 (Max Score 5)

-- This question was looking specifically for explicit reporting on the proportion of animals that are free from close confinement.
+- This question was looking specifically for explicit reporting on the proportion of animals that is free from close confinement.
 Companies that reported using proxy measures (e.g. the proportion of animals managed to certain farm animal welfare standards) were not awarded points unless they explicitly stated that the standard meant that the relevant animals were free from close confinement. - Points were only awarded if the company was explicit about the proportion of animals affected.
-Companies that reported on the total number of animals affected but did not put this number into context of the total number of animals used or processed were not awarded points. - Companies that made general statements about "Our animals" or "All animals" being free from close confinement were not awarded points unless they could demonstrate that these statements were supported by monitoring data.
+Companies that reported on the total number of animals affected but did not put this number into context of the total number of animals used or processed were not awarded points. - Companies that made general statements about "Our animals" or "All animals" being free from close confinement were not awarded points unless they could demonstrate that these statements were supported by monitoring data (e.g. with statements such as: 'xx% of our animals...'). - This question applied to own-brand products only.